(Featured image: Reeds 2002 by Dale Chihuly at the OKC Museum of Art)

 Step Three: Now look on Absolute Write’s Bewares page, Query Tracker, etc. for testimonials about the agent’s reputation.
 Remember, anyone can have a single bad experience.
 Look for trends.
 Assuming the agent passes muster, move on.

 Step Four: Search the web for interviews with each agent about their work and what they look for in a query.
 It’s quite simple.
-One of the first agents I researched was Vicky Bijur.
+One of the first agents I want to research is Vicky Bijur.
 So I typed “Vicky Bijur Interview” and found a 2003 radio interview with her.
 (She was the most difficult to find interviews with of the five I have researched.)

 Step Five: When you are ready, REALLY READY, you have a well-formatted manuscript, a query pitch, synopsis and outline, plus 5- 10- and 50-page samples ready to send.